lidiettes/lidiettes/README.md

 ---

  💡     Hi!
-I'm fullstack developer with a strong passion for design!!
-I love React!
+I'm fullstack developer at @seatcode and I have a strong passion for design!!!

  👀      I’m interested in danish design, pasta and hygge!